Eugene Personal Injury Attorney

 Work with a Eugene Personal Injury Lawyer

 When you are suffering from the aftermath of a crosswalk accident or any other type of car accident, it is important that you know your rights as a victim.
 You have the right to seek monetary compensation for your losses through a personal injury claim.
 To learn more about this process, contact an experienced personal injury lawyer to discuss your unique case.
-Our team at The Johnston Law Firm, LLC, can advise you about the best way to proceed with your claim and if you choose to file one, represent your interests and negotiate on your behalf with doctors and insurance providers.
+Our team at Johnston Law Firm, P.C., can advise you about the best way to proceed with your claim and if you choose to file one, represent your interests and negotiate on your behalf with doctors and insurance providers.
 Call our firm today at (503) 546-3167 to schedule your free legal consultation with us.